MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" range="60-63" highlight="4":::

 When the data flows back to the client component, a **useEffect** hook set the component's state for the answer.
+This allows the UI to display based on correctness of the user's answer.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" range="76-83" highlight="5,6":::

 Then the results are displayed.
-The first block of code displays if the answer is incorrect.
+The first block of code displays if the answer is _not_ correct.
 The second block of code displays if the answer is correct.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" range="118-155" highlight="2,19":::

 ### Server: review code to validate answer

-The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Mutation** resolver, shown below.
-Because the data is already known, the resolver doesn't need to call the database but instead just compare the selected answer with the correct answer.
+The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Mutation** resolver in `/pages/api/resolvers/resolvers.ts`, shown below.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/pages/api/resolvers/resolvers.ts" range="43-74" highlight="11":::